Shopify/spoom/README.md

 ## Code of Conduct

-Everyone interacting in the Spoom project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Shopify/spoom/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in Spoom's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/Shopify/spoom/blob/main/CODE_OF_CONDUCT.md).